RELATE Operation

 The configuration in the manifest file for the Relate operation has one parameter - the name of the skeleton input csv.
 The tool will look in the input_csvs folder for the named csv file.
 It is specified as:

-The CSV file used with the RELATE operation is referred to as the skeleton
+The CSV file used with the RELATE operation is referred to as the skeleton csv file.

 This file works on the principle that entities within a row get related to other entities within the same row based on relationship details in the column headers.
 Relationships constructed in this way can represent many-to-many relationships across entities.
 Entities are identified in the same format as used within the CREATE operation (Model_ID|Entity_Name).